 Italian-Style Fried Brussel Sprouts are the perfect new appetizer; so insanely good even those who have always hated them will begin a new relationship with their childhood dinner enemy — coated in Italian-Style breadcrumbs, Ramano cheese, Italian herbs, fried to perfection, and served with a Marinara sauce for dipping.

-When my son Kory was small; I could not get that child to eat a Brussel sprout to save his soul.
-I’m not kidding; he actually once told me Brussel sprouts tasted like the cleaner Windex in his mouth.
+When my son Kory was small, I could not get that child to eat a Brussel sprout to save his soul.
+I’m not kidding; he once told me Brussel sprouts tasted like the cleaner Windex in his mouth.
 Windex?
 When had my child decided to suck down Windex and on whose watch had that incident happened?
 I had to get to the bottom of this Windex ASAP.

 For years, I have been on a mission to find just one recipe for Brussel Sprouts that didn’t remind my son Kory of me cleaning our glass tables when he ate it.
-A few years back; I most definitely found a recipe that he would eat, Italian-Style Fried Brussel Sprouts.
+A few years back, I most definitely found a recipe that he would eat, Italian-Style Fried Brussel Sprouts.

 Italian-Style Fried Brussel Sprouts

-- pinch of kosher salt for water
+- 1 pinch Kosher salt

-- 1 cup of all-purpose flour
+- 1 cup All-purpose flour

-- 3 large eggs that were lightly beaten
+- 3 Eggs lightly beaten

-- 1 cup of Italian-Style breadcrumbs
+- 1 cup Italian breadcrumbs

-- 1/2 of a cup of grated Romano cheese
+- 1/2 cup Grated Romano cheese

-- 1 teaspoon of dried basil
+- 1 teaspoon Dried basil

-- 1/2 teaspoon garlic powder
+- 1/2 teaspoon Garlic powder

-- Kosher salt to taste
+- Kosher salt to own taste

-- freshly ground pepper to own taste
+- Freshly ground pepper to own taste to own taste

 - Lightly steam the fresh clean Brussel sprouts till tender yet still firm to the bite about 3-5 minutes or so.
 Immediately remove from the heat and place in an ice bath to rapidly cool the Brussel sprouts.